ucb-stat133/stat133-fall-2017/labs/lab04-data-frame-basics.md

 NBA Players Data
 ----------------

-The data file for this lab is `nba2017-players.csv`, located in the `data/` folder of the course github repository.
+Now that you've seen some of the most basic operations to maipulate data frames, let's apply them on a data set about NBA players.
+The corresponding data file is `nba2017-players.csv`, located in the `data/` folder of the course github repository.
 This file contains 15 variables measured on 441 players.

-Download a copy of the csv file to your computer.
+First download a copy of the csv file to your computer.

 ``` r
 # download csv file into your working directory